Sober Curious? Elevate Your Mocktail Game With These Recipes From Local Bartenders

 Check out these non-alcoholic drink concoctions.

-If you participated in dry January or set an intention to decrease your alcohol intake this year but found yourself sick of ordering Diet Coke or iced tea as you watch your friends sip fancy Martinis and craft cocktails, you might be begging for some more creative beverage options.
+If you participate in dry January or set an intention to decrease your alcohol intake this year but found yourself sick of ordering Diet Coke or iced tea as you watch your friends sip fancy Martinis and craft cocktails, you might be begging for some more creative beverage options.
 Some of South Florida’s top bartenders and mixologists have shared their favorite mocktail recipes for your delight.
 Or, pop into one of these local restaurants to savor one prepared by the masters themselves.

 For a Refreshing Palate Cleanser, try the Agua Fresca